keboola/developers-docs/extend/generic-extractor/jobs/index.md

 }
 {% endhighlight %}

-You would not set the `dataField` parameter or set it to empty string or you may set it to value `users`.
+do not set the `dataField` parameter at all, or set it to an empty string or to the value `users`.
 (`"dataField": ""` or `"dataField": "users"`)
 The following table will be extracted: